-Unless the context indicates otherwise, references to "we", "us", "our", or the "Company", include Secured Diversified Investment, Ltd. and its consolidated subsidiaries, including but not limited to Galaxy Gaming, Inc. On February 10, 2009, Secured Diversified Investment, Ltd. ("SDI") acquired all of the issued and outstanding stock of Galaxy Gaming, Inc. ("Galaxy Gaming") pursuant to the terms of a Share Exchange Agreement.
-Following the closing of the Share Exchange Agreement, SDI discontinued all prior operations and has focused exclusively on the business and operations of its wholly-owned subsidiary, Galaxy Gaming.
+Unless the context indicates otherwise, references to "we", "us", "our", or the "Company", refer to Galaxy Gaming, Inc. On February 10, 2009, Secured Diversified Investment, Ltd. ("SDI") acquired all of the issued and outstanding stock of Galaxy Gaming, Inc., a privately held Nevada corporation ("Galaxy Gaming") pursuant to the terms of a Share Exchange Agreement.
+Following the closing of the Share Exchange Agreement, SDI discontinued all prior operations and focused exclusively on the business and operations of its wholly-owned subsidiary, Galaxy Gaming.
 Galaxy Gaming was incorporated in the State of Nevada on December 29, 2006 and continued the business operations of one or more predecessor companies using the "Galaxy Gaming" moniker beginning with Galaxy Gaming Corporation in 1997.
-Our headquarters is at 6980 O'Bannon Drive, Las Vegas, Nevada.
+The Company's headquarters are located at 6980 O'Bannon Drive, Las Vegas, Nevada.